zerc/mongo-python-driver/doc/faq.rst

     client = MongoClient(host, port, max_pool_size=50, waitQueueMultiple=10)

-When 500 threads are waiting for a socket, the 501st that needs a socket raises :exc:`~pymongo.errors.ExceededMaxWaiters`.
+When 500 threads are waiting for a socket, the 501st that needs a socket raises `.ExceededMaxWaiters`.
 Use this option to bound the amount of queueing in your application during a load spike, at the cost of additional exceptions.